Fund Return 2025 - 2026

 Market Developments

-Global equity performance was positive in October across US, non-US developed, and emerging markets.
-EM stocks outperformed US and non-US developed markets.
-Small cap underperformed large cap stocks, while growth outperformed value as measured by the Russell 3000.
+Global equity performance was flat to slightly positive in November across the US, and non-US developed while emerging markets were down.
+Non-US developed stocks outperformed US and EM.
+Small cap outperformed large cap stocks, while value outperformed growth as measured by the Russell 3000.

 Outlook